England Family Adventure | Booked by Jamie

 Hampstead Heath

-790 acres of parkland with views over the city, swimming ponds, and space to breathe.
+790 acres of parkland with sweeping views over the city, swimming ponds, and space to breathe.
 A perfect contrast to the morning’s history.
-Hampstead Village is right next door for dinner.

 Day Trip: Oxford → Travel to Bath